Georgia Captain's License Requirements

-OUPV (Six-Pack) and Master credentials for charter operators in Georgia.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Georgia.

 TL;DR

 Georgia does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Charleston, SC / Miami, FL.
 Coastal Georgia captains usually pursue OUPV Near-Coastal for offshore Black Gum and bluewater trips.
 Inland river guides on the Savannah or Altamaha typically hold OUPV Inland.

 - OUPV Near-Coastal (Six-Pack) — extends OUPV to 100 nautical miles offshore — the credential for offshore canyon and bluewater six-pack operators.